 This course has been accredited by the American Software Testing Qualification Board (ASTQB) (February 2017).
 This course is based on the IIBA (International Institute of Business Analysts), IREB (International Requirements Engineering Board) bodies of knowledge as well as the syllabus for IQBBA (International Qualification Board for Business Analysts) Certified Foundation Level Business Analyst certification (CFLBA).

 This training course presents a comprehensive overview of methods and techniques for deriving and specifying software tests based on the system’s implementation and structure (“white box tests”).
-On completing the course, attendees will be able to select and apply techniques for test case derivation such as control flow or data flow testing as well as static and dynamic analysis.
-We will look at non-functional testing techniques such as reliability testing, portability testing, performance, load and stress testing.
+On completing the course, attendees will be able to select and apply techniques for test case derivation, such as control flow or data flow testing as well as static and dynamic analysis.
+We will look at non-functional testing techniques, such as reliability testing, portability testing, performance, load and stress testing.
 We will also discuss how to succeed in building robust automation architectures and using a variety of tools to reach quality targets.

-This course provides test engineers with advanced skills in test analysis, design, and execution.
+This course provides test engineers with advanced skills in test analysis, design and execution.
 This hands-on course provides test engineers with the ability to define and carry out the tasks required to put the test strategy into action.
 The course will teach attendees how to analyze the system, taking into account the user’s quality expectations.
 They will learn how to evaluate system requirements as part of formal and informal reviews, using their understanding of the business domain to determine requirement validity.
-Attendees will know how to analyze, design, implement, and execute tests, using risk considerations to determine the appropriate effort and priority for tests.
-They will be able to report on testing progress and provide necessary evidence to support their evaluations of system quality.
+Attendees will know how to analyze, design, implement and execute tests, using risk considerations to determine the appropriate effort and priority for tests.
+They will be able to report on testing progress and provide the necessary evidence to support their evaluations of system quality.
 Attendees will learn how to implement a testing effort that supports the explicit and implicit testing objectives.

-This course provides test managers with advanced skills in test estimation, test planning, test monitoring, and test control.
+This course provides test managers with advanced skills in test estimation, test planning, test monitoring and test control.
 Attendees will learn how to define the overall testing goals and strategy for the systems being tested.
-They will gain hands-on experience in planning, scheduling, and tracking these tasks.
+They will gain hands-on experience in planning, scheduling and tracking these tasks.
 The attendees will be able to describe and organize the necessary activities.
 They will return to work able to select, acquire and assign adequate resources for testing tasks.
-They will know how to form, organize, and lead testing teams.
-Test manager attendees will be able to organize communication between the members of the testing teams, and between the testing teams and all the other stakeholders.
+They will know how to form, organize and lead testing teams.
+Test manager attendees will be able to organize communication between the members of the testing teams and between the testing teams and all the other stakeholders.
 Further, they’ll learn how to justify their decisions and provide adequate reporting information where applicable.